DanielSioldea/Duelling-Double-Deep-Q-Learning-for-Traffic-Light-Signal-Optimization/README.md

 pip install -r requirements.txt

 # Creating network file from OSM
-Go to https://www.openstreetmap.org/ and select the region you want to use.
+Go to https://www.openstreetmap.org/ and select the region you want to use.<br>
-Export as osm file, rename to whatever you want
+Export as osm file, rename to whatever you want<br>
 In folder with osm map, click the folder path and type 'cmd".
-Press enter.
+Press enter.<br>
 Enter the command: netconvert --osm-files osmFile.osm --output-file networkFileName.net.xml --geometry.remove --roundabouts.guess --ramps.guess --junctions.join --tls.guess-signals --tls.remove-simple --tls.join

 # Creating a network file in Netedit
-Open Netedit software by pressing windows key and typing 'Netedit'.
+Open Netedit software by pressing windows key and typing 'Netedit'.<br>
-Create a new network file.
+Create a new network file.<br>
-Build the network.
+Build the network.<br>
 Save network file as networkFileName.net.xml

 # Creating random trips:
-Open the cmd window by clicking the folder path location of the net.xml file in the file explorer, and entering 'cmd' and pressing enter.
+Open the cmd window by clicking the folder path location of the net.xml file in the file explorer, and entering 'cmd' and pressing enter.<br>
-Enter the command: python "path-to-randomtrips.py" -n networkFileName.net.xml -e endTimeInSeconds -o networkFileName.trips.xml
+Enter the command: python "path-to-randomtrips.py" -n networkFileName.net.xml -e endTimeInSeconds -o networkFileName.trips.xml<br>
-A new .trips.xml file should be created in the folder.
+A new .trips.xml file should be created in the folder.<br>
-Enter the command: duarouter -n networkFileName.net.xml --route-files networkFileName.trips.xml -o networkFileName.rou.xml --ignore-errors
+Enter the command: duarouter -n networkFileName.net.xml --route-files networkFileName.trips.xml -o networkFileName.rou.xml --ignore-errors<br>
 A new .rou.xml file should be created in the folder.

 # Creating config file:
 In the same folder as your .net.xml file, create a new .txt document.
-Rename it to networkFileName.sumocfg Paste the following configuration data:
+Rename it to networkFileName.sumocfg<br>
+Paste the following configuration data:<br>
 <?xml version="1.0" encoding="UTF-8"?>

 <!-- generated on enter-date-here by Eclipse SUMO sumo Version 1.19.0